shuttlershq/frontend-assessment-4/README.md

 As part of our application process, we'd like to see what you can produce by giving you a take home assessment.

 # Test Specification
-Implement the dashboard design as seen on this Figma board (https://www.figma.com/file/fzXDrdFJQ43222TDTND99E/Dashboard-(Community)?node-id=0%3A1).
+Implement the dashboard design as seen on this Figma board (https://www.figma.com/file/uqOmwsA3rwIY3jgfFOxdHv/Frontend-Engineer-Assessment?node-id=0%3A1).

 ## About the Design:
-It is a single-paged dashboard that prioritizes graph-driven metrics with a dark mode feature.
+It is a single-paged dashboard that prioritizes graph-driven metrics.

 ## Basic Requirement:
 - Using dummy values for the graph x and y cordinates, the graph should be interactive and show point metrics as seen on the design
 - Circular and horizontal progress bar should work based on inputed dummy data.
-- User should be able to toggele between dark and light mode

 # Expectations
 You are expected to use intuition and creativity to fill in the missing blanks.
 We will be testing for Skill, Intuition and Creativity